 This is a shockingly common cause of headaches and one of the simplest problems to fix.
 All you have to do is make sure you drink enough water every day.
 The body requires 8-12 cups of water per day.
 If you think you drink enough water, try keeping track for a week (there are some apps that can help you to track things like this).
 You may discover you don’t drink nearly as much water as you thought and only a fraction of what you need.
 If drinking more water ends your headache problems, then you have found the source of your headaches and eliminated it.

 We’ve all had an “ice cream headache” or brain freeze.”
-Whatever you want to call it, there is a scientific explanation as to why you get a headache when you consume cold foods or beverages too quickly.
+Whatever you want to call it, there is a scientific explanation as to why you get a head pain when you consume cold foods or beverages too quickly.
 It has to do with the blood vessels that flow along the roof of the mouth as well as the stimulation of nerves that are temperature sensitive.
 With this in mind, be sure to eat and drink cold foods and beverages at a slower pace.
 That’s a quick fix to this type of headache.

 Most of us realize that caffeine is a drug.
 It is a legal drug, but it still causes a physiological reaction in the body, and a person can develop a dependency.
 If you recently cut caffeine out of your diet and that’s when the headaches began, you may be experiencing withdrawal symptoms.
 Interestingly, many over-the-counter pain relievers contain caffeine for this very reason.